 Introduction to mechanical and technical issues associated with the primary materials and methods of working in the third dimension.
 Students also develop a conceptual and historical perspective on both additive and subtractive sculptural processes.
+(280, fall only; 281, spring only)

-- 301-302 Independent Study and Research (3-3).
+301-302 Independent Study and Research (3-3).
 Prereq: Junior standing.

 An opportunity for students to pursue special artistic projects and research under faculty supervision.
-Subject to approval by faculty and chair. - 320-321 Studio Drawing III-IV (3-3).
+Subject to approval by faculty and chair.

+320-321 Studio Drawing III-IV (3-3).
 Prereq: ART 220-221.

 Continuation of ART 220-221.
 Drawing skills are developed and refined through continued work from the live model.
-Emphasis is also placed on the development of conceptual and interpretive skills. - 340-341 Photography III-IV (3-3).
+Emphasis is also placed on the development of conceptual and interpretive skills.
+(Fall and spring)

+340-341 Photography III-IV (3-3).
 Prereq: ART 240-241.

 ART 340: Experimentation with darkroom manipulation processes for negative and print.

 ART 341: Experimentation with alternative photographic processes, mixed media, and diverse formats in order to further define individual conceptual and technical styles.
+(Fall and spring)